-Since frizz is caused when the hair absorbs moisture from the atmosphere, the solution involves preventing it from doing so.
-One way to do this is to seal the hair with a silicone serum.
-These serums are water repellent and prevent moisture from getting in.
+Since frizz is caused when the hair absorbs moisture from the atmosphere, the solution involves preventing it from doing so (to a certain point).
+One way to do this is to seal and smooth the hair with a silicone serum.

 4. Remove Product Build Up

 Another inconspicuous cause of frizz is product build up.
 We often layer heavy products like shea butter and gel onto our hair.
 To compound the situation, many of us do not use sulfate shampoos and instead opt for co-washing.

 After a while, the products form a layer on the hair preventing moisture from entering making it dry, frizzy and unresponsive to products.
 This is especially true for hair nearer the scalp, since it is more prone to product buildup.
 A quick fix would be to try using a sulfate shampoo or a deep cleansing natural shampoo to remove all of the product.

 Damaged hair is frizzy hair.
 As your hair becomes damaged, the cuticles raise and it no longer appears smooth.
 The best way to help fix this damage is to use protein to fill in the gaps of the hair and make it smooth again.

 For severely damaged hair, use a heavy protein treatment followed by a moisturizing one.
 For daily damage control, try incorporating styling products into your hair regimen that have hydrolyzed proteins like hydrolyzed silk, soy and wheat protein that can penetrate the hairs cuticle.

 Now that you know the common causes of frizz and ways to prevent it I hope that you can continue on your curly journey minus the frizz.
 Try a few of the tips and let me know how they work out for you in the comments section.
 While you’re there, let me know what your favorite frizz fighting tips are!